billyTsag/workable-assignment/README.md

 This is a testing framework for testing the UI of `https://node-fs-app.herokuapp.com/`.

 The project uses selenium webdriver with TypeScript and Mocha.

+The tests can be triggered directly through the project or through an API call that the service also provides.

 ## Requirements
 You either need: